 Both of the Up Island elementary schools are beginning to plan for energy upgrades to meet the goal of using 100% renewable energy by 2040.
 These will be large projects themselves, but has also brought forward a discussion about what other upgrades may be needed.
-To that end, there will be a FY 2025 request for $120,000 to fund a space needs study for the West Tisbury School, focused primarily on the educational program needs.
-The Capital Improvements Committee has given this request the lowest priority because it feels this study is premature, given the likely timing of the larger project.

-In addition, there will be a request for $194,600 to bring in additional electric service to the school building and to replace some aging components in the HVAC system.
-West Tisbury would be responsible for 80% of these costs.

 Town Buildings.
-There will be a $150,000 FY 2025 request to continue the work of ongoing maintenance and repairs to buildings on a coordinated town-wide basis.
+There will be a $100,000 FY 2025 request to continue the work of ongoing maintenance and repairs to buildings on a coordinated town-wide basis.

-The Howes House Building Committee is in the design and planning phase for a full renovation and expansion of the facility which houses the Up-Island Council on Aging.
-At this writing that design and planning is focused on working toward a funding agreement with the other two member towns, in evaluating the programmatic and space needs that may be able to be accommodated in other town buildings such as the library, completing assessments of utility and nitrogen-loading needs and restrictions, and a town-wide visioning effort that will better inform the direction of the project.
+The Howes House Building Committee is in a hiatus phase, while the governing board is reconstituted and works on strategic planning and hiring a new director.
+It is hoped that the Visioning project planned for April 2024 will inform the future of this building project as well.

+In addition, a Public Safety Building Space Needs Committee has been appointed by the Select Board to work on the intersection of several projects at the Public Safety Building, including the need for sleeping quarters for EMTs stationed in West Tisbury, planned installation of EV chargers, repair or replacement of heating for the apparatus bay, a new roof, and the installation of solar panels and connected battery storage for resilience.

 Tri-Town Ambulance.
 There are three Tri-Town ambulances, one stationed in each town.
 A portion of the ambulance service receipts are designated for and are expected to fund the purchase of the next ambulance, which will likely be purchased in FY 2025.
 The ambulance service goal is to purchase a new ambulance every five to six years thereafter.

-The project to construct a new building to house the Ambulance administrative office and equipment barn in the Town of Chilmark is currently on time and on budget.
-West Tisbury has agreed to bear up to one-third of this facility’s cost, the total cost for which is currently estimated at $5.8 million.
-These costs may be reduced somewhat by future ambulance receipts.

 The Committee thanks the Town departments and regional entities for their assistance and input.
 We are still missing one At-Large member, and encourage any interested parties to contact the Select Board’s Office.